sumitftr/basic-auth/README.md

 # Features

 - Consistency across sessions: When a user logs in with multiple devices having different sessions, the user data will stay consistent across all devices upon reload.
-- User sent cookies are not directly stored in database.
-User sent cookies are signed with the `SECRET_KEY` and the unsigned version is stored in database.
+- Cookies are not directly stored in database.
+Cookies are signed with the `SECRET_KEY` and the unsigned version is stored in database.
 - Auto Refreshing Sessions: If a user tries to log in within 7 days after the session has expired then the user is automatically logged back in.

 # Limitations & Use Cases

-- This server is dependent on `moka` (a fast, concurrent cache library) instead of other key value databases like redis, memcached, valkey, dragonfly, etc. So using load balancers without session affinity (sticky sessions) will break the origin servers
+- This server is dependent on `moka` (a fast, concurrent cache library) instead of other key value databases like `redis`, `memcached`, `valkey`, `dragonfly`, etc. So using load balancers without session affinity (sticky sessions) will break the origin servers
 - The session affinity ttl (Time to Live) must be equal to `common::session::Session::MEM_CACHE_DURATION` for consistency

 # Build and Run